 I hate dreams.
+Dreams are the Sea Monkeys of consciousness: in the back pages of sleep they promise us teeming submarine palaces but leave us, on waking, with a hermetic residue of freeze-dried dust.
+The wisdom of dreams is a fortune on paper that you can’t cash out, an oasis of shimmering water that turns, when you wake up, to a mouthful of sand.
 I hate them for their absurdities and deferrals, their endlessly broken promise to amount to something, by and by.
 I hate them for the way they ransack memory, jumbling treasure and trash.
 I hate them for their tedium, how they drag on, peter out, wander off.
-Pretty much the only thing I hate more than my own dreams are yours.

 When I was a boy I read, in a biography of Daniel Boone, or of Daniel Beard, that young Dan (whichever of the two it may have been—or maybe it was young George Washington) had so loved some book, had felt his heart and mind inscribed so deeply in its every line, that he had pricked his fingertip with a knife and, using a pen nib and his blood for ink, penned his name on the flyleaf.
 At once, reading that, I knew two things: 1) I must at once undertake the same procedure and 2) only one, among all the books I adored and treasured, was worthy of such tribute: *The Phantom Tollbooth*.
 At that point I had read it at least five or six times.